 Associate Professor: David Rollo, Ph.D.
 (English)

-The Department of French and Italian offers majors and minors in both French and Italian.
-The study of French or Italian involves the mastery of the languages and their literary and cultural expressions in fiction, non-fiction, dramatic, cinematic and poetic texts, as well as the study of social and political institutions within the context of intellectual history.
+The Department of French and Italian offers majors and minors in French and Francophone Studies and in Italian.
+The study of French or Italian involves the mastery of the languages and their literary and cultural expressions in fiction and non-fiction, dramatic, cinematic and poetic texts, as well as the study of social and political institutions in their relationship to cultural production.

 The department offers a variety of classes in French and Italian, as well as some courses with readings and discussion in English to satisfy diverse needs.
-Topics range broadly from the study of a single author to a literary genre; from current events to cinema; from gender studies to literary criticism.
+Topics range broadly from the study of a single author or literary genre to current events, cinema and new media, gender and postcolonial studies, and literary criticism.

 Courses are kept small to allow for maximum interaction between students and professors.
 Students in both French and Italian work closely with their advisers to develop an appropriate course of study.
 This often involves study abroad.
-The department runs summer programs in Dijon, France and Rome, Italy; students also attend semester-long programs in Paris and Florence or Rome.
+The department runs summer programs in Dijon, France and Rome, Italy; students also attend semester- or year-long programs in Paris and Florence or Rome.